coinbase/payments-mcp/README.md

 ---

-**Note**: This installer is designed specifically for the payments-mcp project and Claude Desktop integration.
+**Note**: This installer is designed for the payments-mcp project and supports multiple MCP clients.
 For other MCP servers, please refer to their respective installation instructions.